About Us

 The personal data that we collect and hold

-Depending on the products or services we supply to you, or your employer or the nature or capacity within which we access, receive or administer your products or services, we may collect and hold the following data:
+Depending on the products or services we supply to you, your employer, or the capacity in which we act, we may collect and process the following categories of personal data.

 Purpose of processing and lawful basis